siyulu14/20_machine_learning/README.md

 - - -

 ## Evaluation
-According to the analysis, though grid search helpt to improve the precision, none of three gave a good score.
+According to the analysis, though grid search helpt to improve the precision, knn without tune got the best score (I tried to tune it, but I got an error.).
+None of three model got a good score.
 It may because I choosed the wrong column to fit the model, or I mis-scale the data.
 Or they are not so correlative.